The Virtual Life

 Adult Sign Language Online

 Learning online is a powerful tool, especially for those that do not have access to learn otherwise in a classroom setting.
 It cannot replace a dance class, especially for children.
-While adults do better with online classes, even my students have demonstrated the need for personal interaction.
+While adults do better with online courses, even my students have demonstrated the need for personal interaction.

 I have been fortunate to have still the opportunity to work online when many have lost their jobs.
-March was filled with ambition and curiosity, leading to April trying to come up with creative ways to keep the classes going.
+March was filled with ambition and curiosity, which led to April trying to develop creative ways to keep the classes going.
 At the beginning of May, I was not as ambitious to turn on the computer and missed seeing my students face to face.
 It is now the middle of May, and it is getting harder to look forward to class.
 I am burnt out from being locked in the house without the freedom to leave and relocate.
 If the weather were suitable, I would have attempted to do my sign class on my patio, which would make a difference for a few weeks.